huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_instance.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the DMS instance resource.
-If omitted, the provider-level region will work as default.
+* `region` - (Optional) The region in which to create the DMS instance resource.
+If omitted, the provider-level region will be used.
 Changing this creates a new DMS instance resource.

 * `name` - (Required) Indicates the name of an instance.
 An instance name starts with a letter, consists of 4 to 64 characters, and supports only letters, digits, and hyphens (-).